timbotimbo/flutter_embed_unity/flutter_embed_unity/README.md

 ### Android

-- Add the Unity project as a dependency to your app by adding the following to `<your flutter project>/android/app/build.gradle`:
+- Add the Unity project as a dependency to your app by adding the following to `<your flutter project>/android/app/build.gradle`.
+If you created your project using Flutter 3.27 or earlier, you are likely still using the Groovy syntax:
 ```
 dependencies {
     implementation project(':unityLibrary')
 }
 ```

+Alternatively if you created your project using Flutter 3.29 or later, or have migrated to Kotin gradle DSL:
 ```kotlin
 // alternative for build.gradle.kts
 dependencies {